Key takeaways

 Examples of Asset Migration Strategies

-Migrating assets thoughtfully can help your strategy adapt without triggering unnecessary taxes or unintended risk exposure.
+Migrating assets thoughtfully helps your strategy adapt without triggering unnecessary taxes or unintended risk exposure.

 Poorly timed moves—or reactive decisions during market volatility—can undo years of disciplined investing.
 Strategic asset migration balances: